0xProject/protocol/docs/basics/functions.rst

 - ``msg.sender != order.maker``
 - The ``salt`` parameter is ≤ to a previous ``salt``.

-batchCancelLimitPairOrders
+batchCancelPairLimitOrders
 --------------------------

-This function performs multiple ``cancelLimitPairOrders()`` at once.
+This function performs multiple ``cancelPairLimitOrders()`` at once.
 Each respective index across arrays is equivalent to a single call.

 .. code-block:: solidity

-    function batchCancelLimitPairOrders(
+    function batchCancelPairLimitOrders(
         address[] makerTokens,
         address[] takerTokens,
         uint256[] salts;